Yes, I know that life is not just about winning. But it shouldn't be all about losing either. Behold today:

 Eventually, I get the order across.
 I opt for a bowl of warm, comforting, tomato-basil soup instead of that cinnamon roll.
 I mentally pat myself on the back as I pull away from the restaurant.
 Way to go, Angie!

 About a half a mile later, an individual in a compact car somehow fails to notice the half-ton truck (me) driving at the speed limit (45 mph) in the proper lane.
-The car pulls out in front of me, apparently without having glanced at the road at all, and I have to slam on my breaks so hard that my seatbelts lock up.
+The car pulls out in front of me, apparently without having glanced at the road at all, and I have to slam on my brakes so hard that my seat belts lock up.
 And my treasured tomato soup goes flying.

 It smells heavenly as it oozes onto the floormat.